List of It's Always Sunny in Philadelphia characters: Ben the Soldier

 Ben Smith a.k.a.
 Ben the Soldier (Travis Schuldt) is first introduced in "The Gang Wrestles for the Troops" as Dee's online chat buddy "soldier of fortune".
 Dim-witted and genial, he served as an American soldier in Iraq.
-He is mistaken as a handicapped person while getting off a bus from the airport in a wheelchair.
-Dee reluctantly says he was talking to Artemis over the internet, due to him being handicapped but soon discovers he isn't; he just twisted his knee getting off a plane in Germany.
+He is mistaken as a disabled person while getting off a bus from the airport in a wheelchair.
+Unwilling to date a disabled man, Dee reluctantly says he was talking to Artemis over the internet, but she soon discovers he is not actually disabled; he just twisted his knee getting off a plane in Germany.
 Ben is seen again in the episode "The D.E.N.N.I.S system" as Dee's boyfriend.
 He dumps her, calling her a "mean person" and goes for a pharmacist that dumped Dennis after the latter "Dennis-ed" her.
 Ben resurfaces again in season six with the episode "Mac's Big Break."
 Ben is seen chiefly wearing the jean shorts Frank purchased for him as a welcome-home gift.
-He appears again in "Dee Gives birth" as a potential father of Dee's child.
+He appears again in "Dee Gives Birth" as a potential father of Dee's child.
 He is again seen wearing the jean shorts, and breaks down in tears when discussing Dee's manipulative behavior towards him.
-He next appears in ”Mac & Dennis buy a Timeshare” when the Gang attempts to get themselves out of their financial schemes by triggering his PTSD.
-It is revealed Ben doesn't suffer from PTSD, he was a computer programmer who never saw actual combat.
-In "Charlie’s Home Alone" and "The Gang wins the Big Game" he is among the characters that go with the Gang to Super Bowl LII.
+He next appears in "Mac & Dennis buy a Timeshare" when the gang attempts to get themselves out of their financial schemes by triggering his PTSD; they discover, however, that he was a computer programmer who never saw actual combat and has no PTSD.
+In "Charlie's Home Alone" and "The Gang wins the Big Game" he is among the characters that go with the gang to Super Bowl LII.

 The Unknown Actor

 The Unknown Actor (Geoffrey Owens) first appears in the episode "The Gang Gets Invincible" when the gang tries out for the Philadelphia Eagles.
 He pretends to be Donovan McNabb doing a plug for McDonald's but the gang calls him out, recognizing him as "that guy from The Cosby Show" who played "Sondra's husband Alvin."
 Owens was indeed on The Cosby Show as Sondra's husband Elvin.
-In the season 7 episode "Frank's Pretty Woman", he appears, claiming to be Tiger Woods paying Frank's hooker girlfriend for her services, revealing that he's into "foot shit."
+In the season 7 episode "Frank's Pretty Woman", he appears, claiming to be Tiger Woods paying Frank's hooker girlfriend for her services, revealing that he is into "foot shit."
 Dee calls him out for not being Tiger Woods and recognizes him as that actor who pretended to be Donovan McNabb.
-He then claims to be actor Don Cheadle, but Dee doesn't fall for it, either.
-It's implied that Dee does take him up on his offer to pay her to play with her "bizarrely huge" feet.
+He then claims to be actor Don Cheadle, but she does not believe this either.
+It is implied that Dee does take him up on his offer to pay her to play with her "bizarrely huge" feet.
+He also appears in S15 E2, "The Gang Makes Lethal Weapon 7", as an actor playing Murtaugh.